kirkstrobeck/blueprint-docify/README.md

 2. Modify [line 63](https://github.com/renewablefunding/blueprint-docify/blob/master/blueprint-docify/compile_docs.sh#L63) of `blueprint-docify/compile_docs.sh` in the repo you want to equip.

-Now you should be connected to Shippable and it should build out your API documentation on push.
+Now, because of `shippable.yml`, you should be ready to rock.
+Shippable should build out your API documentation on push.
 If you don’t want to run Shippable on a specific push, include `[skip ci]` in your commit message.

 ### Why we made it